louismdv/transcendence__Pong/README.md

 - [ ] Users can subscribe to the website in a secure way.
 - [ ] Registered users can log in in a secure way.
-- [ ] Users can select a unique display name to play the tournaments.
 - [ ] Users can update their information.
 - [ ] Users can upload an avatar, with a default option if none is provided.
 - [ ] Users can add others as friends and view their online status.